-People who work in healthcare settings often deal with death, dying and bereavement as part of their job.
+People who work in healthcare often deal with death, dying and bereavement as part of their job.

 You may not 'get used to' death and dying.
-But you can find effective ways to cope with your grief.
+But you can find ways to cope with your grief.

 Professional grief and personal grief